J-467/StudyDocs/README.md

 ## IMPLEMENTATION
 **************
 Ideally, data for this web app would be obtained from yale's database using a scraper probably.
 However, due to time constraints, data in this model of the web app has been hardcoded into the database.
-SQl queries used to create and insert data into the database is available in dbcodes.sql in the studydocs folder
+SQL queries used to create and insert data into the database is available in dbcodes.sql in the studydocs folder

 Running this project
 *********************